 - Salt, Black Pepper – to season

-- Chilli Powder/Togarashi – optional
+- Chilli Powder/Togarashi – optional, to spice it up

-- Onion, Carrote, Potatoes – the vegetables
+- Onion, Carrots, Potatoes – the vegetables

 - Rice – to serve.
 Ideally Japanese rice.

-Recipe notes
+Recipe Notes

 - Chilli Powder/Togarashi – Togarashi is a type of Japanese chilli pepper powder that’s typically made up of seven spices.
 It’s a super common seasoning/garnish for Japanese dishes to add a little tingle to the palate.
 They can be commonly found at Japanese or general Asian supermarkets.
 Regular chilli powder makes a good alternative and works well in this recipe.